 Verizon PESTEL/PESTLE Analysis & Recommendations

-Verizon Communications, Inc. maintains its market position as one of the biggest telecommunications firms through strategies that tackle opportunities and threats based on external factors in the remote or macro-environment of the information and communications technologies and services industry.
-These external factors are determined through external analysis tools like the PESTEL/PESTLE analysis model.
-The PESTEL/PESTLE analysis model identifies the opportunities and threats based on political, economic, social or sociocultural, technological, ecological or environmental, and legal macro-environmental factors or trends affecting the industry environment.
-In this case, such external factors influence various areas of Verizon, including its operations in the wireless telecommunications market through Verizon Wireless.
-For example, the company can grow its revenues by expanding the operations of Verizon Wireless to exploit opportunities based on the widespread development of information and communications networks around the world.
-Thus, this PESTEL/PESTLE analysis shows that addressing the opportunities and threats based on the external factors in the remote or macro-environment ensures Verizon’s continued growth and profitability.
+This PESTLE/PESTEL analysis of Verizon Communications Inc. shows strategic opportunities and threats based on external factors in the remote or macro-environment of the telecommunications industry.
+The PESTEL/PESTLE analysis model identifies opportunities and threats based on political, economic, social or sociocultural, technological, ecological or environmental, and legal factors or trends affecting the industry.
+In this case, such external factors influence various areas of Verizon, including its operations in the wireless telecommunications market.
+For example, this PESTEL analysis shows growth opportunities based on the development of information and communication networks.
+This PESTLE analysis also shows that addressing the opportunities and threats based on the external factors in the remote or macro-environment ensures Verizon’s growth and profitability.

-Political Factors on Verizon’s Business
+Political Factors in Verizon’s Business

 1. Governmental move to open markets (opportunity and threat)